Mr. and Mrs. Lin Jo Yan Professor of Finance

 Fellow, Academy of International Business

 I am a Professor at the National University of Singapore and hold the Mr. and Mrs. Lin Jo Yan Professorship in Banking and Finance.
-I serve as a Senior Fellow of the Asian Bureau of Finance and Economic Research (ABFER), a Fellow at the Academy of International Business (AIB), the Director of Research at the Centre for Asset Management Research and Investments (CAMRI), and as the Director of Business Doctoral Programs in NUS Business School.
+I serve as a Senior Fellow of the Asian Bureau of Finance and Economic Research (ABFER), a Fellow at the Academy of International Business (AIB), and as the Director of Business Doctoral Programs in NUS Business School.

 My research interests range from founding-family ownership to the properties of global innovation, spanning consumer protection in financial intermediation to diversity in the workforce.
 Current projects include investigating the impact of family ownership on financial misconduct, service quality by insurance companies, comparative bias in global R&D efficiency, the gender gap in innovation, and insider trading of corporate customers and suppliers.
 Over the past several years, my work has appeared in the most influential academic journals in accounting, economics, finance, law, and management.